-Memorable Manitobans: Gertrude Twilley Richardson (1875-1946)
+Memorable Manitobans: George Taylor Richardson (1924-2014)

 This page was prepared by Gordon Goldsborough.